romeopeter/btrealestate/README.md

 # BTRE

-__BTRE is a fully functional real estate web application built with Python web frame-work — Django__
+**BTRE is a fully functional real estate web application built with Python web frame-work — Django**

-*V 1.0.0*

 _The core of what it does:_